 Since 1908, the Opus College of Engineering has been uniquely blending professional engineering preparation with a liberal arts education to provide the world with well-balanced leaders in their profession.
 The college’s mission is to prepare students for successful careers based on a strong ethical and moral foundation, to advance the state of the art in engineering, to serve the professional and technical communities, and to contribute to our global society.

-The Opus Scholars Award recognizes a combination of outstanding academic achievement, as well as significant need, for five incoming engineering freshmen.
+The Opus Scholars Award recognizes a combination of outstanding academic achievement, as well as significant need, for incoming engineering freshmen.
 The award is based on academic merit and demonstrated financial need.
 For additional program details about this award, review the applicable Award Information Guide, available from the Office of Student Financial Aid.

 - High school senior entering the Opus College of Engineering

-- Preference is be given to students who have participated in organizations that serve low-income youth, such as the Cristo Rey Network and Boys & Girls Clubs
+- Preference is given to students who have participated in organizations that serve low-income youth, such as the Cristo Rey Network and Boys & Girls Clubs